How to make jelly

 Commercial pectin products contain organic acids, like fumaric acid, which assure gel formation.

-Sugar — Sugar helps in gel formation, contributes flavor to the jelly, and at the concentration of 55 percent by weight, serves as a preservative.
+Sugar helps in gel formation, contributes flavor to the jelly, and at the concentration of 55 percent by weight, serves as a preservative.
 Cane sugar or beet sugar (both sucrose) is the usual source of sugar in jelly or jam.
-Corn syrup or honey can replace part of the sugar in jelly recipes.
-The flavor of the fruit may be overcome if too much honey or corn syrup is substituted.
-To substitute honey or corn syrup for sugar use these amounts.
+See the National Center for Home Food Preservation for reduced sugar spread recipes.

 The following equipment may be needed depending on the method of jelly preparation: